-Shift Bristol CIC is a not for profit Community Interest Company.
-We provide affordable, accessible and enjoyable training to people wanting to create positive change to their lives, environment, communities and the planet.
+Shift Bristol CIC is a not-for-profit Community Interest Company.
+We provide affordable and accessible training to people wanting to create positive change in their lives, environment, communities and the planet.
 We offer no-nonsense, practical training with an emphasis on community empowerment and just cracking on with it.

 Our students come from all walks of life and age groups.
 They work together to learn not only how to understand and do useful things, but also how to collaborate and take effective action.